 Early recovery is the perfect time to get up and get going.
 Why?
 Because it will help your brain and your body.

 I love to work out and have done it regularly for the past 15 years.
 Even when I skipped out on other self-care, exercise was usually (sometimes lazily), a part of my life.
-Here’s the good exercise has done for me:
+Here’s some of the good that exercise has done for me:

 1. Exercise helps me manage my stress and anxiety.
-I have done to many kickboxing class visualizing some person or situation that I am air punching the crap out of.
+I have gone through many kickboxing classes visualizing some person or situation that I am air-punching the crap out of.

 2. I feel better about myself when I work out.

 3. There is no better shower than the post-workout shower.